rashid-subhani/delta-demo/README.md

 # delta-demo
-this is ia demo for Git &amp; Github
+this is ia demo for Git &amp; Github...